Minnesota is not the most cannabis-friendly state, but it allows the sale of hemp-derived products, including delta 9 THC gummies.

 Sure, we’re a bit biased, but you won’t better gummies than these, primarily because they offer the full spectrum hemp experience in a bite.
 Also, we derive our extracts from organically grown hemp on local farms in North Carolina, Washington, and Oregon.

-Full spectrum delta 9 gummies with less than 0.3% delta 9 are likely legal in Minnesota.
+Yes, hemp-derived delta 9 gummies with less than 0.3% THC are legal in Minnesota.

 The 2018 Farm Bill legalized hemp and hemp-derived products so long as they contain less than 0.3% THC.
 In this state, the sale of cannabis products is regulated by the Minnesota Board of Pharmacy in compliance with federal laws.

 In 2014, Minnesota legalized medical cannabis, allowing eligible, registered individuals to purchase and possess marijuana-derived CBD products at a physician’s recommendation.

 Cannabis is a unique plant rich in cannabinoids, terpenes, and other phytonutrients that work together to create a healing effect.
 We’ve all heard about delta 9 THC (or THC) as the main psychotropic compound in marijuana.